rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 ## Display a Thermal Image on a TFT Display

-The first firmware task I want to accomplish is to display data from the MLX90640 thermal camera on the attached TFT display.
+The first firmware task I want to tackle is to display data from the MLX90640 thermal camera on the attached TFT display.
+This will let us not only see an active thermal image, but also to **take a screen capture of the display** (the saved images will form the basis of our ML model training).

-Now if we were using Python on a Raspberry Pi, this step would be so simple that it kind of makes me cry.
-Unfortunately there are a few additional hoops we have to jump through in Arduino/C land.

-> **NOTE:** Before going any further, please know that the full source code for this project is available here on GitHub.
+> **NOTE:** Before going any further, please know that the full source code for this project is [available here on GitHub](https://github.com/rdlauer/chicken-egg-arduino/tree/main/chicken-images).

 Our first step is to configure the TFT_eSPI library to utilize the pins to which we have connected the display.

 This is all accomplished in the `User_Setup.h` file that will appear after you have installed/built the TFT_eSPI library.
 [Here is a link to that file](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setup.h) on GitHub for reference.

-Long story short, we can enable some processor-specific optimizations (e.g. uncomment this `define` for the STM32):
+Long story short, we can enable some processor-specific optimizations (e.g. like this `define` for the STM32):

 ```
 // Define STM32 to invoke optimised processor support (only for STM32)